Evgen-Jekov/TaskTime/README.md

 ## 🎯 plans for the future

 1. create a mechanism for working with the user
-2. improve the project architecture
-3. improve project optimization
-4. add data analytics if a decision is made to develop a mechanism for user interaction
+4. add data analytics to a project

 ## ✍️ Author